 In the end, it’s what is best for your pet.
 It may come down to you deciding who the pet loves most or wants to be with.
 Some breeds of dogs, for instance, definitely attach themselves to one owner and can become quite depressed when separated from that owner.
 Similarly, you may have to let go of the family cat if that cat needs to go to the child who lives in another state for most of the year with the other parent.
 No one ever said divorce was easy.
 It’s hard.
 And some difficult decisions will have to made.

 Divorce is a very trying process, and the top divorce attorneys at Petrelli Previtera, LLC want to make your divorce process as easy as possible.
 When you partner with us, we’ll do our best to ensure all of your desires are met with regards to custody of your kids and pets.
 We are open and honest with you throughout the entire divorce process, and we’ll tell you what to expect realistically.
-If you need a family lawyer in Highlands Ranch, give us a call today for your consultation!
+If you need a family lawyer, give us a call today for your consultation!